NATIONAL ICE CREAM DAY

 into a plate.

 Enjoy National Ice Cream Day by sharing some with your family and friends!
+Experiment with different flavors or go to your favorite ice cream shop.
+Give them a shout out, too!
 Post on social media using #NationalIceCreamDay.

 In 1984, President Ronald Reagan proclaimed July as National Ice Cream Month and established National Ice Cream Day as the third Sunday in July.